Archives > US Link

-My name is Sally Akerlind and I am a visiting teacher from a small town called East Grand Forks (EGF), Minnesota, USA.
+My name is Sally Akerlind and I was a visiting teacher from a small town called East Grand Forks (EGF), Minnesota, USA.

 When I first arrived in St. Cronan's I was expecting a lot of differences to school in the U.S. The most obvious difference was that the teachers and students speak Irish.
 There is Irish class but what I have found is that the students already know a lot of Irish language.
 Where I am from, small town northern Minnesota, it is rare for people to be bilingual.
 So, hearing everyone speaking English and Irish was really interesting and unique.